sun-iron/K-means-for-DB-classification/README.md

-# Automated Classification and Analysis System Using K-Means Clustering using database tables
+# Automated Database classification and Analysis System Using K-Means Clustering
 This article is for reaearch paper by sunpark (sunpark@soongsil.ac.kr) titled "A Design and Implementation of Automated Classification and Analysis System Using K-Means Clustering for Transition of Database to Micro-Services-Architecture"

 The paper is http://dx.doi.org/10.7840/kics.2024.49.9.1306